 Are you looking for the embroidery terms glossary that will help you start your embroidery adventure with confidence?

-When you are starting out in the embroidery, getting to understand everything can get a little bit tricky at times.
-Especially when all you see is embroidery terms that don’t really make sense yet.
+When you are starting in the embroidery, getting to understand everything can get a little bit tricky at times.
+Especially when all you see is embroidery terms that don’t make sense yet.
 Here is where I come in.

 I know how hard it is to start a new embroidery adventure, regardless if it is a new home business or if it is just a new hobby.

 Understanding the embroidery glossary is essential, not only for personal satisfaction but for a more productive and easy-going embroidery fun!